 Join the BUGS adventure!

-Welcome to BUGS, a citizen-science project launched by our research team at the Department of Bioscience Engineering of the University of Antwerp with the support of IMPETUS!
+Welcome to BUGS, a citizen-science project launched by our research team at the Department of Bioscience Engineering of the University of Antwerp with the support of IMPETUS and FWO!

 BUGS stands for “Benefits of Urban Green Spaces”.
-What do we mean by this?
-Urban green spaces can be any green area in cities, from large parks with lots of vegetation to small squares with a few trees.
-These green spaces can be hotspots of biodiversity, from large trees to the tiniest microorganisms commonly known as “microbes” or “bugs”.
+Urban green spaces include all kinds of green areas in cities - from large parks to small squares with a few trees.
+These green spaces are full of life, from large trees to the tiniest microorganisms commonly known as “microbes” or “bugs”.

 _____________________________________________________________________________